vemonet/libre-chat/docs/configure-documents-qa.md

     Helpful answer:

 vector:
   vector_path: ./vectorstore/db_faiss            # Path to the vectorstore to do QA retrieval
   vector_download: null
   embeddings_path: ./embeddings/all-MiniLM-L6-v2 # Embeddings used to generate the vectors
   # You can also directly use embeddings model from HuggingFace:
   # embeddings_path: sentence-transformers/all-MiniLM-L6-v2
   embeddings_download: https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/v0.2/all-MiniLM-L6-v2.zip
-  documents_path: ./documents # For documents to vectorize
+  documents_path: ./documents   # Path to documents to vectorize
-  return_source_documents: true
+  return_source_documents: true # Return in which documents the answer has been sourced
-  vector_count: 2
+  vector_count: 2               # Number of Documents to return
-  chunk_size: 500
+  # Split the text up into small, semantically meaningful chunks (often sentences):
+  chunk_size: 500               # Maximum size of chunks to return, in terms of number of characters
-  chunk_overlap: 50
+  chunk_overlap: 50             # Overlap in characters between chunks

 info:
   title: "Libre Chat"